-In this link from a previous blog you will find a detailed description on how the MER works.
+In this link you will find a detailed description on how the MER works.
 In short, a portion of this MER is paid to your investment advisor to service your account.

-If you didn’t pay your advisor an up front fee, and you didn’t do any type of negotiating on the price of advice and service, then this is most likely the way you your advisor is being compensated.
+If you didn’t pay your advisor an up-front fee, or discuss a fee-based account, then this is most likely the way your advisor is being compensated.

-A few years ago, the Canadian Securities Administrators (CSA) believe Canadian investors may not truly understand this particular option despite the fact it has been pretty mainstream in Canada for many years.
+Several years ago, the Canadian Securities Administrators (CSA) believed Canadian investors may not truly understand this particular option despite the fact it has been pretty mainstream in Canada for many years.
 As a result, in January 2017 Canadian investors started to see their investment statements take on a new look.
 At that time all dealers (i.e. Manulife Securities) became responsible for preparing client statements with new criteria set out by the Canadian Securities Administrators (CSA) to help investors more clearly understand the breakdown of their investments, returns and any costs associated with investing.

 Financial advisors across the country took initiatives to educate their clients to give them a better understanding of how they are paying for the service and advice on their accounts.
-This MER illustraion can be a helpful graphic: MER Explained-Value of Advice (002).pdf
+This MER illustration can be a helpful graphic: MER Explained-Value of Advice (002).pdf

 If your investments are with your local bank branch for example, you may deal with an employee who is paid a salary to manage client accounts.
 The MER you pay on your investment funds goes to the bank which will in pay all associated fund expenses as well as the salary of employees available to service your account.